ammarali0416/StudyBuddy/README.md

 StudyBuddy is an innovative educational application designed to streamline classroom management and enhance student engagement through intelligent digital interactions.
 It offers a range of features including class creation, FAQ management, file uploads for teachers, and interactive class joining and FAQ interactions for students.

+> [!IMPORTANT]
+> We host our app on the free tier of Azure app services, so it is SLOW.
+Please be patient when waiting for responses from the chatbot.

 # Demo the app

 ### User accounts
 - Sample teacher account (Username: t1, Password t1)

 - Sample student accounts (Username s1, Password s1)

 ### Try out some of the following prompts:
-#### Sample Teacher prompt:
+#### Sample Teacher prompts:
-1. Log in as t1
+- Log in as t1
-2. Select the REL 3367 class from the dropdown menu
+- Select the REL 3367 class (one of our actual university courses!) from the dropdown menu
-3. Select the Early Islam Module from the dropdown menu
+- Select the Early Islam Module from the dropdown menu
-4. Ask Study Buddy: Please make me an assignment that will allow students to learn about the characteristics of the Early Islamic time period and issues that arose following the death of Prophet Muhammad.
+- Ask Study Buddy: Please make me an assignment that will allow students to learn about the characteristics of the Early Islamic time period and issues that arose following the death of Prophet Muhammad.
 This assignment should be a medium-hard level of difficulty and require some critical thinking components.

+or try:
+- Log in as t1
+- Select BUS500
+- Select all modules
+- Ask Study Buddy: Can you tell me which students submitted notes, and tell me who took detailed notes and who didn't?

 #### Sample Student prompt:
-1. Log in as s1
+- Log in as s1
-2. Select the BUS 5000 class from the dropdown menu
+- Select the BUS 5000 class from the dropdown menu
-3. Select the Introduction module from the dropdown menu
+- Select the Introduction module from the dropdown menu
-4. Ask Study Buddy: Can you explain to me the purpose and value of the education and skill set that comes from an MBA?
+- Ask Study Buddy: Can you explain to me the purpose and value of the education and skill set that comes from an MBA?
 Please give me some exercises I can work on throughout this course based on the textbook to practice the skills I will learn.
 Make some of the exercises easy and some more difficult.

 # How it Works
 ![StudyBuddyArchitectureDiagram](StudyBuddyArchitectureDiagram.png)